mrichtarsky/glacier_deep_archive_backup/README.md

     ```

     `region` is where your S3 bucket is located.
 Since this is an off-site backup, it should *not* be the region most closest to you.
 Best to choose a different continent ;)

+- `pip install pytest` if you want to run the tests

 ## Installation